 Can I open a garage door with a broken cable?

-It’s essential that you do not attempt to open a garage door with a damaged or loose cable.
+You mustn’t attempt to open a garage door with a damaged or loose cable.
 Putting tension on the remaining cables might cause them to break, causing the door to smash down on top of whatever or whoever is beneath it.

 If the problem cable has stopped your door from being able to close, you should call for emergency garage door repair help and wait there until they arrive.
-If this isn’t an option because you can’t leave your home unattended, you’ll need to cut the remaining wire in order to shut the door.
+If this isn’t an option because you can’t leave your home unattended, you’ll need to cut the remaining wire to shut the door.

 If you choose to do so, make sure there are at least three or four other adults there who can hold the door and gently lower it to the ground once you’ve cut the cable.